 On the next screen, check the checkbox for ALL PRIVILEGES, then scroll down to click Next Step.

 Next, head back over to phpMyAdmin to upload your database file from your live site into your new database for your staging site.
 Select the database name on the left side of the phpMyAdmin panel, then click the Import tab.
-From there, click Choose File to import your sql file that you exported in step 4.
-Once your sql file is attached, click GO.
+From there, click Choose File to import the sql file that you exported in step 4.
+Once your SQL file is attached, click GO.

 7. Modify Your wp-config.php File

 This step requires you to modify your wp-config file to connect your new database to your staging site.
 Using FileZilla, navigate to your staging site files and find the wp-config.php file.
 Right-click on the file and select edit.
 Once opened, you’ll see that your wp-config.php file is still pointing to your live site.
 To change this, you’ll need to replace the database name with the new one you just created, then assign the new username and password.
 Once you’ve made those necessary changes, click save.

 Once you have changed your wp-config file, you should be able to see your new staging site!
 Navigate to yoursite.com/staging/wp-admin (or whatever you named your staging subdomain) and log in with your live site’s credentials.